scueper/Laser-engraving-with-Lasergrbl-and-and-Ender-3-S1-pro/README.md

 Damage to the Ender motherboard:

 I received my Creality 5 W laser and set out to install it on my Ender.
 Connected everything as described in the manual, but the laser would not come on, when the x/y-table moved. investigation showed that there was no PWM signal supplied to the laser.
 Further investigation in the web showed that many people had the same problem after a simple hot plug of the cable that supplies power and PWM to the laser.
 Obviously, the I/O that supplies the PWM signal connects to the board and microprocessor completely unprotected, so any voltage surge kills the I/O channel instantly.
 To make a long story short, my motherboard was killed, and Creality refused any responsibility.
 50€ and a new motherboard later I decided to prevent this to happen a second time before I proceed.
 I installed an optocoupler between motherboard and laser.
-The circuit and some shots, where I "stole" the 5V for the secondary side are appended in the files.
+The circuit and some shots of the system are appended in the files.
 The Ender 3 board supplies a 3.3 V PWM signal with 1 kHz frequency.
-The xyz opto coupler can handle this frequency easily with the simple circuit described.
-You can try to operate the Ender with a laser and w/o optocoupler, but be damn sure NEVER to hotplug the laser cable.
+The PC817 opto coupler can handle this frequency easily with the simple circuit described.
+I "stole" the 24 V from the output socket to the laser and  regulated it doewn to 5V with L7805CV voltage regulator.
+With the little power absorbed by the optocoupler, no cooling is needed.
+You can also operate the Ender with a laser and w/o optocoupler, but be damn sure NEVER to hotplug the laser cable.
 If you kill the I/O, you will also not be able to print anymore, as this PWM is shared with the fan cooling your nozzle during 3D printing mode.
-So it is highly recommended to do this modification if you are serious about using your ender for Laser-Engraving.
+So it will wreck your entire printer.
+Therefore I highly recommend to do this modification if you are serious about using your ender for Laser-Engraving.
-Having done this modification the laser operated well, but the next problems started...

 Files provided
 - Circuit_Diagram.jpg
 - Ender_3_Bottom.jpg
 - Steal_24V
 - Breakout_Board

+- Having done this modification the laser operated well, but the next problems started...

 Rendering and engraving software and the Ender 3 S1 pro